 - Broadway Promenade – NYC Parks has helped us restore the landscape along the park perimeter and adjacent slopes.

 - Sir William’s Dog Run – provide community activities and upgrades to Manhattan’s largest dog run.

 - Medieval Festival – the Trust supports this popular annual event in the fall.

 - Cabrini Woods – the Trust creates synergies with NYC Parks, which recently executed a $1M restoration of Fort Tryon Park’s pathways, landscape, and staircase just south of the Billings Arcade, creating a newly restored area called, “Cabrini Woods.”
 The Trust hosts for tours and birding for adults and children in this area.

-Breathe new life into a scenic landmark and consider making a donation of any amount right now.
-We rely on contributions from our local community to preserve and enhance the park for future generations.
-All contributions help sustain the park as a neighborhood natural treasure for years to come.
+Breathe new life into a scenic landmark and consider making a donation of any amount right now!
+We rely on contributions from our local community and all visitors to preserve and enhance the park.
+All contributions help sustain the park as a regional natural treasure for years to come.

-The City Parks Foundation is the fiscal sponsor for the Fort Tryon Park Trust and the not-for-profit partner of NYC Parks.
-A copy of the foundation’s latest annual report may be obtained from Office of the Attorney General, New York State Department of Law, Charities Bureau, New York, NY 10271, or by phone at (212) 360-1399.
+City Parks Foundation is the fiscal sponsor for the Fort Tryon Park Trust and the not-for-profit partner of NYC Parks.
+A copy of the foundation’s latest annual report can be obtained from Office of the Attorney General, New York State Department of Law, Charities Bureau, New York, NY 10271, or by phone at (212) 360-1399.

-If you prefer to contribute by mail, please make checks payable to City Parks Foundation and write Fort Tryon Park Trust on the memo line:
+If you prefer to make your contribution by mail, please make checks payable to City Parks Foundation and write “Fort Tryon Park Trust” on the memo line:

 Fort Tryon Park Trust